-The fact that a Markov chain with transition matrix $\mathcal{P}_b$ can match the hump-shape dynamics of $y_{i,t}$ is illustrated in Figure \ref{fig:Visu}.
+The fact that a Markov chain with transition matrix $\mathcal{P}_b$ can match the hump-shape dynamics of a given variable $y_{i,t}$ is illustrated in Figure \ref{fig:Visu}.
 In this figure, I simulate first the dynamics of $y_{i,t}$ after a unit shock $\epsilon_t=1$.
-In addition, I simulate 50000 runs (indexed by $j=1,\dots,J$) of the three-state Markov chain described in Proposition \ref{prop:p_star} and take the average at each period\textemdash this is meant solely as a graphical illustration since the ensemble average has been shown to be computable analytically.
+In addition, I simulate 50000 runs (indexed by $j=1,\dots,J$) of the three-state Markov chain described in Proposition \ref{prop:p_star} and take the average at each period\textemdash this is meant solely as a graphical illustration since the conditional expectation has been shown to be computable analytically.